RotherOSS/doc-otobo-user/content/calendar/new-appointment.rst

 Repeating Appointments
 ~~~~~~~~~~~~~~~~~~~~~~

-If appointments needs to be created in a recurring manner, it is possible to setup detailed information about the occurrences of an appointment.
+If appointments need to be created in a recurring manner, it is possible to setup detailed information about the occurrences of an appointment.

 To create repeating appointments: